djmitche/console-taskgraph/README.md

-A dependency-graph-solving task executor (sort of like `make`) with pretty output (sort of like [Listr](https://github.com/SamVerschueren/listr)).
+A dependency-graph-solving task executor -sort of like `make` but with pretty output (sort of like [Listr](https://github.com/SamVerschueren/listr)).

 # Usage